Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 [ Intro to Machine Learning ] tba

+[ Glaciology ] Regine Hock - tba

 [ Modelling ] Jordi Bolibar - (Physics-based) machine learning for glacier modelling.

 [ Remote sensing ] Konstantin Maslov - Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

+[ Software ] Facundo Sapienza and Ellianna Abrahams - Introduction to Jupyter Hub and Git An introduction on how to use the JupyterHub, Jupyter notebooks and using Git for collaborative projects.

 more to be announced...